Cheukting/pyO3_202/README.md

 }
 ```

 Instead of using a number to hold the number of burgers and soda available, we will use a list to "store" the items.
 This design change is made because of the flexibility of list and its methods in Python.
-It would have be more complicated if we use integers in Python instead.
+It would have been more complicated if we use integers in Python instead.
 Another way to do is to create a custom Python object type.
 You can try implementing it as an extra challenge in this exercise.

-If `call_method1` and `call_method0` looks unfamilar to you, please check [the documentation here](https://docs.rs/pyo3/latest/pyo3/struct.Py.html#method.call_method1) and [here](https://docs.rs/pyo3/latest/pyo3/struct.Py.html#method.call_method0), same as `Python::with_gil`, you can [see details here](https://docs.rs/pyo3/0.27.1/pyo3/marker/struct.Python.html#method.with_gil).
+If `call_method1` and `call_method0` looks unfamiliar to you, please check [the documentation here](https://docs.rs/pyo3/latest/pyo3/struct.Py.html#method.call_method1) and [here](https://docs.rs/pyo3/latest/pyo3/struct.Py.html#method.call_method0), same as `Python::with_gil`, you can [see details here](https://docs.rs/pyo3/0.27.1/pyo3/marker/struct.Python.html#method.with_gil).

 Also note that the `counter` passing in here is a `Py<T>` pointer pointing to a `PyList` - it is different from the `Bound<'py, PyList>` which we will encounter later.
 With `Py<T>` pointer the references is not tied to the GIL and therefore can be passed into multiple threads in Rust.
 If you check the [documentation of `Py`](https://docs.rs/pyo3/latest/pyo3/struct.Py.html#), you will see that it has the `Send` and `Sync` trait implemented.
 This is not the same as the `Bound` which has [both of them NOT implemented](https://docs.rs/pyo3/latest/pyo3/struct.Bound.html#synthetic-implementations).